Learn2Crack is providing us with an easy tutorial on how to install Android on a PC

 !
 You don't have to be a four-eyed geek to do so, or have a masters degree in Computers Science, all you need is a little bit of free time and the ability to follow steps 1 through 10, simple as that.
 Oh, and don't worry about doing something illegal, because Android is based on Linux, which means that is has an open source.
 Tweak all you want, dig deep, play with the interface, install apps, change settings – everything that you can do on a phone or a tablet you can now do on your computer

 .
-So, let's get to the nitty-gritty, or the guide on how to install Android Jelly Bean 4.2
+So, let's get to the nitty-gritty, or the guide on how to install Android Jelly Bean 4.2.2 on your PC:

 - 1.Oracle VM VirtualBox - Download the latest version of here